saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

 Each decorator should be minimal and targeted to specific functionality.

 In `SaanSoft.Cqrs.Decorator` new decorators shouldn't add non-generic packages to the project.
-* Add general implementations and interfaces in `SaanSoft.Cqrs.Decorator`, then add another project for implementation specific framework. e.g:
+* Add general implementations and interfaces in `SaanSoft.Cqrs.Decorator`, then add another project for any implementation specific frameworks. e.g:
-  * The `Store` decorators classes and repository interfaces are in `SaanSoft.Cqrs.Decorator` because they don't require any extra package imports.
+  * The `Store` decorator classes and repository interfaces are in `SaanSoft.Cqrs.Decorator` because they don't require any extra package imports.
   * The database specific implementations are in their own project (e.g. `SaanSoft.Cqrs.Decorator.Store.MongoDB`)
 * This keeps the footprint of `SaanSoft.Cqrs` to a minimum and allows users the flexibility to use the framework that they prefer.

 ### Technical

-Each decorator should inherit from one of:
+Each decorator must inherit from one of:
 * ICommandBus
 * ICommandSubscriptionBus
 * IEventBus